MikeyShechter/Papers/README.md

 - The other lines show us that the more data you have, the more agressive pruning you can do.
 And when you don't have enough data it might be better not to prune at all.

 ### Pruning small vs large data sets

 Another thing the show (theoritically and empirically) is that small data sets benefit from pruning hard samples while large data sets benefit from pruning easy samples as shown in the figure below.
 It makes sense as the authers say:
-<i>"Intuitively, in the limited data regime, it is challenging to model outliers since the basics are
-not adequately captured; hence, it is more important to keep easy examples so that the model can get to moderate error.
-However, with a larger dataset, the easy examples can be learned without difficulty, making modeling outliers the fundamental challenge."</i>
+*"Intuitively, in the limited data regime, it is challenging to model outliers since the basics are not adequately captured; hence, it is more important to keep easy examples so that the model can get to moderate error.
+However, with a larger dataset, the easy examples can be learned without difficulty, making modeling outliers the fundamental challenge."*

 <p align="center">
 <img src="images/easy_vs_hard_samples_pruning.png" alt="EfficientNet Coefficients" width="70%"/>
 </p>

 ### Effect on transfer learning

-- Pruning fine tune data: <i>"fine-tuning on only 10% of CIFAR-10 can match
-or exceed performance obtained by fine tuning on all of CIFAR-10"</i>
+- Pruning fine tune data: *"fine-tuning on only 10% of CIFAR-10 can match or exceed performance obtained by fine tuning on all of CIFAR-10"*
-- Pruning pre-train data: <i>"pre-training on as little as 50% of ImageNet can match or exceed CIFAR-10 performance obtained by pre-training on all of ImageNet"</i>
+- Pruning pre-train data: *"pre-training on as little as 50% of ImageNet can match or exceed CIFAR-10 performance obtained by pre-training on all of ImageNet"*

 ### Their pruning algorithm